ssharples/blosm-website/QUEUE_PROCESSING.md

 - **Every 5 minutes**, Notion calls the auto-processor
 - The endpoint processes emails for **up to 8 seconds**
-- At 2 emails/second, that's ~15 emails per run
+- At 1 email/second (rate limited), that's ~8 emails per run
 - If queue not empty, it runs again in 5 minutes
 - **Fully automated** - no manual intervention